 The design of this course provides knowledge about various diseases and the impact it has on one's participation in areas of occupation.
 It also provides treatment methods and techniques to address these deficits using different strategies and interventions.
-Students will continue to develop and advance the use of their clinic reasoning skills to design evidence-based interventions as well as assess outcomes.
-Student will gather information through research of medical publications, patient records, continuing education and self-directed readings to enhance knowledge and skills for lifelong learning.

 Learning Outcomes: